 - Wait times were shorter than average, in our experience

-- Visits cost more than high-quality competitors, unless you have decent insurance and/or pay annual membership
+- Visits cost more than high-quality competitors unless you have decent insurance and/or pay an annual membership fee

 BEST FOR BUSIEST PEOPLE

 In our testing and final assessment, Doctor on Demand occupies an interesting Goldilocks kind of position.

 - The services of this company are high in quality – it is a solid choice all-around.